IBM/powerai-seti-signal-classification/README.md

 ### 2. Classification
  * **Classification of images using CCN on Single GPU (SETI_CNN_Tf_SingleGpu.ipynb)**
      * In this Notebook, we will use the famous [SETI Dataset](https://github.com/setiQuest/ML4SETI/) to build a Convolutional Neural Networks capable to perform signals classification.
 CNN will say, with some associated error, what type of signal is the presented input.
-     * In our case, as we are running this notebook on [IBM PowerAI](http://cocl.us/SETI-NIMBIX-PowerAI), you hvae access to multi GPU, but we use one of the GPUs in this notebook, for the sake of simplicity.
+     * In our case, as we are running this notebook on [IBM PowerAI](http://cocl.us/SETI-NIMBIX-PowerAI), you have access to multi GPU, but we use one of the GPUs in this notebook, for the sake of simplicity.
  * **Optional: Classification of images using CCN on Multi GPU (SETI_CNN_Tf_MultiGpu.ipynb)**
      * This Notebook, builds a Convolutional Neural Networks, but using multi GPUs.
 You will use IBM PowerAI with multiple GPU to train the model in parallel manner.
      * You can run this notebook in case you have access to an environment with multiple GPUs.